-A Guide to Sustainable Gift Giving
+A Guide to Sustainable Gift-Giving

 The idea of giving is such an important part of many religions, philosophies and ways of life.
 However, it feels like we’ve all gone a bit overboard with the consumerism surrounding gifts and giving occasions.
 Nowadays we need copious quantities of presents for every birthday, baby shower, wedding, milestone, anniversary, housewarming, next door neighbour’s dog’s birthday… You get the point.
 We give a lot of gifts.

 Don’t get me wrong, I love presents.
 Nothing beats the feeling of giving someone a gift you know they’ll love (except maybe getting one!)
 But there are some simple ways we can change our gift-giving behaviour to make it a little more sustainable, eco-friendly and meaningful.
+I think we should be conscious of a more sustainable gift-giving culture.

 When you’re out looking for gifts see if you can find items that are made locally.
 This reduces the environmental impact of shipping and also supports local businesses.
 If you come from a country with laws regarding workplace safety and worker wellbeing you can be more sure your gift was ethically made than if it was made in a developing country where there are questionable working standards.
 If you already have an idea for a gift, do a google search and see if you can find an option made locally.